"Love

 teachings about loving and helping each other.

-And the same preachers who insisted on
+And the same preachers who "spiritualized" verses

-"spiritualizing" descriptions of miracles.
+miracles.
 Was that consistent?

-too, to believe that Bible stories of miracles are "spiritualized."
+agree that Bible stories of miracles are "spiritualized."

-her foot.
-A lady with an incurable case of hepatitis C asked for prayer at our church.
-Her
+lumps, humped backs and spinal curvature.
+A lady with an incurable case of hepatitis C

-next blood test showed no trace of it!
+asked for prayer at our church.
+Her next blood test showed no trace of it!

-atrophy.
-Gangrene set in, almost touching the medulla.
-It was inoperable.
-He was sent home
+Inoperable gangrene set in, almost touching the medulla.
+He was sent home to die.
+A year

-to die.
-A year later he walked back into the doctors office, completely normal - a
+later he walked back into the same doctors office, completely normal, after a

 Friends in Gainesville, Georgia showed us "before" and